James Winkles: Margo Delimon

 Approximately five or six weeks before Delimon's kidnapping, Winkles and Thomas were vacationing in the countryside when their interest was drawn to a house under construction.
 When the project was nearing completion, Winkles went to a local real estate agency, where he met Delimon.
 The day before she was kidnapped, he arranged a meeting with her at the house to discuss the layout.
 On October 3, 1981, when Delimon arrived, Winkles claimed that he offered her breakfast after which he assaulted her at gunpoint.
 He then dragged her into his car, handcuffed her wrists and drove to a vacant home located on the same street as his grandmother's house.
 There he handcuffed Delimon to a bed and proceeded to periodically rape her for four days.

 On the fifth day, Winkles removed her restraints and put her in his car, and then drove around the city aimlessly for several hours.
 He claimed that Delimon remained calm and did not attempt to escape, even when he suggested that they take a walk on the beach and visit a fast-food restaurant for dinner.
 Winkles claimed that he eventually had to kill her, since she had identified where his grandmother's house was.
 According to his testimony, after completing the trip, they returned to the vacant house, where he forced her to take a large amount of sleeping pills that caused Delimon to overdose.
 Winkles then took the murdered woman's corpse to a wooded area of Pinellas County, where he buried it.
-Sixteen days later he exhumed the remains, only to discovery that the body had been torn apart by wild animals.
+Sixteen days later he exhumed the remains, only to discover that the body had been torn apart by wild animals.
 He decided to move the remainder of the remains to Citrus County, where he reburied it.
 A few days later, he dug up the grave yet again and then severed the head from the body and pulled out all its teeth.